 Welcome to the Saratoga County Emergency Medical Services Council web site.
 Step in and have a look around!

-The next meeting of the Saratoga County EMS Council will be on Thursday, September 10th at 12:30 PM at Ballston Lake ES
+The next meeting of the Saratoga County EMS Council will be on Thursday, December 10th at 12:30 PM at SHED

 Updating Unit Status

 Effective June 1, 2015, all EMS agencies are asked to implement the IamResponding Vehicle Status Template for the purposes of posting their agency and unit status on the IaR system.
 Implementation of this template will be on a trial basis for 3 to 4 months to determine if it serves the needs of EMS agencies and Desk Officers in the Saratoga County Sheriff's Communications Center better than the currently used "white board."
 Please provide any feedback or comments to EMS Coordinator Mike McEvoy.